shinymonitor/nct/README.md

 # NCT (NiCeTy)
 NCT is a lightweight command-line project manager for C projects.
-It helps you quickly initialize, build, and test C projects with a simple configuration system and powerful build utilities.
+It helps you quickly initialize, build, and test C projects with a configuration system and build utilities.

 ## Features
 - Quick project initialization with boilerplate files & directories